WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++

-Don't forget to move other services Weblate might have been using like Redis, Memcached, Cron jobs or custom authentication backends.
+Don't forget to move other services Weblate might have been using like Redis, Cron jobs or custom authentication backends.